qingyuhe/qingyuhe.github.io/README.md

 TODO:
 0. Follow this King-Legend-Genius's instructions to link contact form to Google Form to Google Spreadsheet: https://github.com/toperkin/staticFormEmails/blob/master/README.md
+01. Add error messages for empty and invalid fields.
 1. Try to follow tutorial step-by-step: https://www.youtube.com/watch?v=IxziwuuaS3c
 2. Should I switch SMTP from Elastic to Gmail?
 3. Should all .html files have JS script footers?